joerg-walter-de/dokumente/beitragsordnung_en.md

     2. Work hours may be contributed as a supervisor during open workshop ('offene Werkstatt') or by giving classes or organizing events as well as by improving and maintaining the workshop.

-    3. The contributed work hours are monitored by the executive commitee.
-Ccntributed work hours are certified for the members by the executive commitee or by the membership manager ('Mitgliederwart') in e-mails.
+    3. The contributed work hours are monitored by the executive committee.
+Ccntributed work hours are certified for the members by the executive committee or by the membership manager ('Mitgliederwart') in e-mails.

     4. In case the required work hours are not contributed the assocition charges a cancellation fee of 10 Euros per uncontributed work hour.
 The member will be informed about the resulting fee in an e-mail.
 The amount must be paid in the following month in cash, by direct debit or bank transfer.